Infinite Me

 Take a moment to notice and appreciate that color- just enjoy it for a moment or two, then you can let that color go.

-Ask your imagination to show you the color of someone you’d like to understand better.
-See their color in your mind’s eye.
+Now, imagine the color of someone you’d like to understand better. .

 Take a moment to appreciate their color, even if it isn’t one you naturally gravitate towards.
 Notice the quality of their color- the shade, opaqueness, vibrancy.

-Notice if any part of you wants to have an opinion.
+Notice if any part of you wants to have an opinion about the color.
 Have some amusement if it happens.
 It’s just a color after all.
-Then, when you’re ready, let that color go too.
+Then, when you’re ready, let the color go.